Varathane vs Minwax — Which is the Best for Your Project?

 Texture

 The finish texture of Varathane is smooth and glossy for its final coat whereas, Minwax is far from a smooth finish.
-Also, the latter is a non-gloss finish.
+Also, the latter mostly has a non-gloss finish.

 Winner: Varathane